The U.S. Presence in the United Arab Emirates

 The U.S. Presence in Dubai

 On December 1, 1976, the United States opened an Embassy Branch Office in Dubai.
 The office was located in the Al Futtaim Building on Creek Road in Deira.
-In May 1981, the Embassy Branch Office moved to its present location in the World Trade Centre on Sheikh Zayed Road.
+In May 1981, the Embassy Branch Office moved to the World Trade Centre on Sheikh Zayed Road.
 On December 1, 1985, the Embassy Branch Office became a Consulate General.

 The Consulate General’s consular district includes Dubai and the five northern Emirates of Sharjah, Ajman, Umm al-Quwain, Ras al-Khaimah and Fujairah.